dagger/dagger/docs/v0.3/sdk/cue/use-cases/1211-go-docker-swarm.md

 They write primarily Go & Lua, push to GitHub and use GitHub Actions for automation.
 The production setup is a multi-node Docker Swarm cluster running on AWS.

-The Particubes team chose Dagger-Classic for continuous deployment because it was the easiest way of integrating GitHub with Docker Swarm.
+The Particubes team chose Dagger for continuous deployment because it was the easiest way of integrating GitHub with Docker Swarm.
-Every commit to the main branch goes straight to [docs.particubes.com](https://docs.particubes.com) via a Dagger-Classic pipeline that runs in GitHub Actions.
-Let us see how the Particubes Dagger-Classic plan fits together.
+Every commit to the main branch goes straight to [docs.particubes.com](https://docs.particubes.com) via a Dagger pipeline that runs in GitHub Actions.
+Let us see how the Particubes fits together.

 ## Actions API

-This is a high level overview of all actions in the Particubes docs Dagger-Classic plan:
+This is a high level overview of all actions in the Particubes plan:

 ![particubes flat plan](/img/use-cases/particubes-actions.png)